After leaving Madagascar in July 2013, Trevor worked from the Integrated Remote Sensing Studio in the Faculty of Forestry at the University of British

 Columbia (UBC) in Vancouver, Canada, where he managed blue carbon science and oversaw geospatial science for Blue Ventures.
 Trevor also built on existing partnerships at the University of British Columbia and explored new and exciting collaborations with Google.

-Since September, 2014, Trevor has been based at Portland State University as an Affiliate Faculty member in the Dynamic Ecosystems and Landscapes Lab in the Department of Environmental Science and Management.
-Here, Trevor continues to manage blue carbon and geospatial science for Blue Ventures, build on existing relationships, and pursue new opportunities.
-Trevor also remains highly active in mentoring and advising students
+From September 2014 to April 2016, Trevor was based at Portland State University (PSU) in Portland, Oregon, USA, as an Affiliate Faculty member in the Dynamic Ecosystems and Landscapes Lab in the Department of Environmental Science and Management.
+While at PSU, Trevor continued to advise Blue Ventures on blue carbon and geospatial science, build on existing relationships, and pursue new opportunities, while also teaching old growth forest ecology and mentoring/advising students.

 From April 2016 to June 2020, Trevor was the lecturer in and coordinator of the UBC Master of Geomatics for Environmental Management (MGEM)

 program.
 In July 2020 he became an Adjunct Professor and MGEM Program Advisor.
 From Vancouver, Trevor maintains his role as a geospatial and blue forests science advisor to Blue Ventures.
 Since June 2018 Trevor has also been the forest carbon and geospatial scientist for NatureBank.